deepakc7y/netronome-config/Configuration/README.md

 [[Image Source]](https://dlcdnets.asus.com/pub/ASUS/mb/13MANUAL/PRIME_PROART_TUF_GAMING_Intel_600_Series_BIOS_EM_WEB_EN.pdf)

-### Ensure that the Netronome Card appears as one of the Ethernet Controllers.
+### Ensure that the Netronome Card appears as one of the Ethernet Controllers

 It can be done using the following commands

 ```
 lspci -vvv -d 19ee: to confirm PCIe configuration of SmartNIC(s)